Vegan leather? That sounds like a contradiction!

 The vegan brand focus heavily on the human element of fashion and ensures they give back to local communities.

-Nanushka has some incredibly stylish vegan leather jackets on offer as well as this ultra-bad ass vegan leather dress!
+Nanushka has some incredibly stylish vegan jackets on offer as well as this ultra-bad ass vegan leather dress!

 Vegan Leather Wallets

 Corkor are PETA approved.
-They offer vegan leather wallets made out of locally sourced cork in Portugal.
+They offer wallets made out of locally sourced cork in Portugal.
 Their vegan items are designed with longevity and durability in mind.
 Corkor’s male wallets would also make a wonderful vegan Christmas gift for any special men in your life.

 Tree Tribe is another great innovative company you can buy vegan leather wallets from.
-They use leaves to create vegan leather.
+They use leaves to create their leather.
 Tree Tribe describes leaf leather as “an innovative plant-based leather alternative made from tree leaves.
 It’s better than traditional leather because it’s more environmentally friendly and created from trees so it doesn’t require harming animals.”